 - Teaching since 1983, teaching at TIS since 2013

-I am delighted to officially be part of the English Department at TIS after volunteering (while my daughter attended the Chinese track) and then substituting.
+I am delighted to be part of the English Department at TIS after volunteering (while my daughter attended the Chinese track) and then substituting.
 As a parent of a TIS alumnus, I have a personal and deep commitment to immersion education.
 My Oregon teaching license includes an ESL endorsement.
-I have enjoyed other careers besides teaching but have returned since there is no better experience than sharing “aha” momenta with children and teaching them the joy of learning.
+I have enjoyed other careers besides teaching but have returned since there is no better experience than sharing “aha” moments with children and teaching them the joy of learning.

 - From Akron, Ohio